CHRISTIAENSLouis/geospatialanalysis/source/What we learned.rst

 Shapely
 --------

-Shapely is a Python package used to define and manipulate plane spatial object.
+Shapely is a Python package used to define and manipulate plane spatial objects.

 This package allowed us to create objects such as points, lines and polygons.
 Furthermore, this package provide several functions dedicated to those types of objects.

-For exemple, thanks to Shapely, we can can easily compute areas, distance and plot basic geometries.
+For example, thanks to Shapely, we can can easily compute areas, distance and plot basic geometries.